RLynx0/undertale-backups/README.md

-# Soulless Genocide
+# Soulless Pacifist
-This is what happens completing another Genocide route after having sold your SOUL once already.
-Subsequent playthrougs don't change anything about this ending.
+This is what happens after completing a Pacifist route after having sold your SOUL at the end of a Genocide playthrough.

 ---